 He realized that there needed to be a tool to separate effective drugs from those just taking up space on the pharmacy shelves.
 Believe it or not, this was a highly controversial idea at the time.
 Up until that time, drugs were required to be safe but not necessarily safe and effective.
 Soon he joined up with a senator named Estes Kefauver, who made it his mission to add “effective” to drug descriptions.

 In hindsight, Lasagna could have chosen a better ally.
 Kefauver, among the few Southerners to back school integration, was known as the least popular man in Congress.
-What followed were epic hearings with Kefauver continually asking drug executives how we knew drugs were effective and the drug companies replying, if they didn’t work, no one would use them.
+What followed were epic hearings with Kefauver continually asking drug executives how we knew drugs were effective and the drug companies replying, hilariously, that if they didn’t work no one would use them.

 Which is exactly where it would still be today, had it not been for thalidomide.
-The thalidomide disaster in Europe (a global panic caused by a morning sickness pill that was safe for mothers but found to cause birth defects in fetuses) had nothing to do with placebo controls or Lasagna but the fear it caused in America (which, ironically, was largely untouched by thalidomide, thanks to this incredible badass) forced Congress to grab the first bill dealing with drug development they could find and make it into law.
+The thalidomide disaster in Europe (a global panic caused by a morning sickness pill that was safe for mothers but found to cause birth defects in fetuses) had nothing to do with placebo controls or Lasagna but the fear it caused in America was intense and immediate.
+(Though, ironically, the US was largely untouched by thalidomide, thanks to this incredible badass.)
+To placate the masses, Congress to grabbed the first bill dealing with drug development they could find and made it into law.
 Kefauver’s bill, as it happened.

 In 1962, the Drug Efficacy Amendment to the Federal Food, Drug, and Cosmetic Act passed in a single day – the fastest modern passage of a bill outside a declaration of war.